British Sign Language 2 (Near Beginners)

 - Tutor: Angel Louis

-This class is intended as a continuation course for those who have completed the Introduction to British Sign Language 1 (Beginners) Lunchtime Learning course at Imperial College, or something similar.
+This class is intended as a continuation course for those who have completed the Introduction to British Sign Language 1 (Beginners) daytime course at Imperial College (or an equivalent course)

 British Sign Language is a unique and fascinating language.
 According to the 2011 census, it is used by an estimated 150,000 people in the UK, giving it a similar number of known speakers in Britain as Arabic and French.